 Committees, standing and special, shall be appointed by the President as the club shall deem necessary to carry out the work of the club.
 The President shall be an ex-officio member or all committees except the nominating committee.

 The club shall maintain the following standing committees:

 - Club Station Committee.
 Responsible for emergency communications, support of club sponsored repeater(s), maintenance and inventory of club property and operation of the club library, and control of equipment cabinet keys.
 Station Trustee shall serve as a member of this committee.

 - Education and Advancement Committee.
 Responsible for scheduling and conducting license training, license testing, scheduling of monthly Technical Night sessions and an “Elmer” program for new and upgrading members.

 - Activities Committee.
 Responsible for time-limited projects, such as community activities, parades, ARRL Field Day, Jamboree on the Air, and contesting.

 - Administrative Committee.
-Responsible for maintenance of the membership list, insurance, by-laws, key control, club history, web and Facebook pages, community liaison including Crestview EOC, liaison with Live Oak Baptist Church and public affairs/media coordination.
+Responsible for maintenance of the membership list, insurance, by-laws, control of any club keys not controlled by other committees, club history, web and Facebook pages, community liaison including Crestview EOC, liaison with Live Oak Baptist Church and public affairs/media coordination.